One of the biggest issues most new Muslims have to cope with at some point is a feeling of isolation.

 Finding Local Islamic Groups

-It will be up to you, as a new Muslim, to make many of the first steps to seek out different mosques and Islamic groups in your area.
-It may be confusing at first as you may hear people saying different things and worshipping in different ways from the way you originally learned, but this is just part of the rich diversity in the Muslim community; some of which is permitted by the different schools of thought and some of which is cultural.
-It may be tempting to wade in there and criticize people – which some new Muslims have been tempted to do in their initial enthusiasm for the deen – but in the early stages, it’s better to keep an open mind and just try to understand the differences.
+It will be up to you to make many of the first steps to seek out different mosques in your area.
+It may be confusing at first as you may hear people saying different things, but this is just part of the rich diversity in the Muslim community; some of which is permitted by the different schools of thought and some of which is cultural.

-As you too grow and develop in Islam, you will find certain groups more comfortable than others, certain people’s understanding will be more aligned with yours and you will eventually find your own path.
+As you too grow and develop in Islam, you will find certain groups more comfortable than others; you will find certain people’s understanding will be more aligned with yours and you will eventually find your own path.
 And that’s fine, as long as you stay within the fold of Islam and your beliefs and practices are in accordance to the teachings of Islam; there is room for some differences of opinion today, as there was in the early days of Islam.

 Becoming Part of the Mosque Community